 2. Zesty Paws Senior Multivitamin Treats

-These soft chews are made for older dogs and have a gentle texture that's easy on aging teeth.
-They're intended for daily use and can be served as a treat or split into smaller pieces for portion control.
-The formula is crafted to address joint, skin, digestive, and overall senior health needs in one step.
+These soft chews have a gentle feel, making them suitable for older dogs with sensitive teeth.
+They’re commonly used as a daily treat or can be divided for portion control, fitting easily into most feeding routines.
+The formula is designed to address joint, skin, digestive, and overall senior health needs in a single step.

 What We Like: